european-public-network/european-public-network.github.io/docs/2000_how_it_works/2200_services/2240_verification_management.md

 ## Verify the trust chain

-To be safe that the issued verifications are completely valid, the root verification called `/evan` is issued by an account which is anchored in the chain spec of evan.network.
+To be safe that the issued verifications are completely valid, the root verification called `/evan` is issued by an account which is anchored in the chain spec of European Public Network.

 This means, if you want to verify the whole chain for a given verification you take the current verification path and check every section of the path if the account that received the portion has a proper verification from another account.